Find local information

 Your CareersInc advisers are John and Magda.
-You can find them in the 6th form library office on, Wednesdays and Fridays.
+You can find them in the 6th form library every Wednesday and Friday

 What we do:

-- If you are in Year 11 or the sixth form you may have a careers interview with John or Magda to talk about your post-16 or post-18 pathway plans and your long term career choices.
+- If you are in Year 11 you will have a careers interview with John or Magda to talk about your post-16 or post-18 pathway plans and your long term career choices.
 These are usually arranged through your learning manager.

 - We deliver group work sessions on topics such as Apprenticeships and employment options.